Overall ranking: Came 32nd out of 126 in the Complete University Guide for 2016.

 Nightlife: A lively spread of events at the students' guild with several bars, four club nights a week and occasional comedy nights.
 Concerts and events such as the Charter Ball and the Astonbury music festival always prove popular.
 Plenty of affordable pubs and restaurants nearby in Birmingham city centre and a lively and varied club scene that includes the legendary Gatecrasher, 02 Academy and firm indie crowd favourite Snobs.

-Price of a pint: About £2.50 but prices vary depending on the chosen establishment.
+Price of a pint: A little over £2.58 but prices vary depending on the chosen establishment.

 Notable societies: Being a small university, Aston does not have the range of societies that other, bigger institutions boast.
 There are plenty of the more traditional ones on offer though, plus scope to create your own.